rbrock44/blog/README.md

 > ⚠️ `blog` must be present in the `allowedSubdomains` array in
 > [`scripts/cloudflare-workers/unknown-subdomain-redirect.ts`](https://github.com/rbrock44/scripts)
 > or every request is redirected to `lost.ryan-brock.com`.

+---

+## 🤝 How to Contribute

+Found a typo or a small, obvious fix?
+Open a PR directly.
+Want to change behavior or add something bigger?
+Open an issue first so we can talk it through before you put in the work.